Cross-Disciplinary Scholarly Research

 Proposing Synchronicity: An Acausal Connecting Principle

-7. Psychoid Archetype Theory & the Scientific Echoes of Mind-Matter Monism
+7. Psychoid Archetype Theory & Mind-Matter Language

 From the Big Bang to Emergence: Synchronicity's Modern Contextual Shift